npm/npmo-docs/troubleshooting/faq.md

 sudo npm i -g --ignore-scripts npme
 ```

+## How do I replicate between two npm Enterprise instances?

+It's good practice to setup a second npm Enterprise as a replica of your primary npm Enterprise
+server.
+This gives you a hot spare to fallback to in the case of failure.

+Setting up a replica is easy:

+1. on your primary server copy the values of `Full URL of npm Enterprise registry`, and
+   `Secret used between services` (replication connects to the registry component
+    of npm Enterprise, which defaults to running on `:8080`).
+2. provision the secondary server and ensure that publication and installation is working
+  appropriately.
+3. Optionally, set `Publication Settings` to `Read Only` on the secondary server (this
+   will prevent users form accidentally publishing packages to it).
+4. on the secondary server:
+  * set `Upstream URL` to the value of `Full URL of npm Enterprise registry` on the primary.
+  * set `Upstream secret` to the value of `Secret used between services` on the primary.
+  * set `Policy to apply during replication` to `mirror` on the secondary server.
+5. `ssh` into the secondary server, and run `npme reset-follower`.

+That's all there is to it, wait a few minutes and the secondary should be synced with the
+primary server.

+For more details, see replication for [Backups and HA](../tutorials/backups-and-ha.md).

 ## What's the difference between a scoped package and an unscoped package?

 A scoped package has a scope (or namespace), which begins with an `@` symbol and is followed by a `/`, in the package name, e.g. `@scope/foo`.
 An unscoped package has no scope in the package name, e.g. `foo`.
 The scope is a permanent part of the package's name and identity, used in `package.json` and also in `require()` or `import` statements in code.